gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 ### First Response Time ("Pickup Time")

+**Definition:** _The time measured from when a PR is opened to when the 1st review or comment is left on a PR._

 This metric shows how long each pull request within a selected timeframe took to have a first response (comment or review).
 Values are expressed in **hours** and averaged over a **7-day period**.
 Shorter pickup times indicate faster reviewer engagement and healthier collaboration.

 <figure>